Breast Cancer in women

 Zoladex (goserelin)

-Zoladex (goserelin) is a type of hormonal therapy.
+Zoladex (goserelin) is a type of hormonal therapy therapy called a luteinising hormone blocker used with people who have not gone through menopause.
 Most breast cancers need supplies of the hormone oestrogen to grow.
 Production of oestrogen by the ovaries is stimulated by a hormone called luteinising hormone, which is produced by the pituitary gland in the brain.
 Zoladex stops the production of both luteinising hormone and follicle stimulating hormone from the pituitary gland, which leads to a reduction in oestrogen levels.
 The cancer cells then grow more slowly or stop growing altogether.
 The cancer may shrink in size.
 It can be used on its own or in combination with either tamoxifen or an aromatase inhibitor.

 Zoladex is given by injection under the skin of the abdomen (tummy).
-It is given as a regular injection every 28 days.
+It is given as a regular scheduled injection every 4-12 weeks depending on the treatment plan.
 It can be given by the GP or practice nurse at the surgery.
-Some women occasionally find the injection slightly uncomfortable, and may notice an area of redness or darker colour at the injection site afterwards.
+Some women occasionally find the injection slightly uncomfortable and may notice an area of redness or darker colour at the injection site afterwards.

 A few women we spoke with talked about their experiences of Zoladex.
 One explained why she was given both tamoxifen and Zoladex.
 Another switched from tamoxifen to Zoladex because of the hot flushes she was having with tamoxifen.